-Dialogue presents a new way to hold discussions and approach difficult situations in the workplace.
+Dialogue is an effective way to hold discussions and approach difficult situations in the workplace.
 It can help to get to the root of complex issues and allow people with differing opinions to think and work more effectively together.

-Dialogue is less about competition or ‘winning your point’ in a conversation, it’s about giving everyone a voice and allowing what emerges to be greater than the sum of its parts.
+Dialogue is less about competition or ‘winning your point’ in a conversation, it’s about ‘winning together for better outcomes’, allowing what emerges to be greater than the sum of its parts.
 Watch A Beginners Guide to Dialogue below to learn a little more about dialogue practice.

 Keep up to date with Dialogue by reading our newsletters.
 Join the mailing list, or read our archive below: